Music Didn’t Transfer to New iPhone? Reasons & Fixes

 Step 3.
 Restart both iPhones and try to transfer music.

 Fix 6.
-Directly transfer music to new iPhone without iTunes
+Directly Transfer Music to New iPhone without iTunes

-If you still can't transfer music to the new iPhone 16, you can switch to a better alternative.
 FoneTool is a professional iOS data transfer and management tool that can transfer unlimited music to a new iPhone without the need for a network.
 If you don't have a USB cable, you can also jump directly to the next part to send your music wirelessly to another iPhone.

 All-in-One iPhone Data Manager

-• Supports unpurchased/purchased music without size limit.
+• Support purchased/unpurchased music without size limits

-• Transfer photos, videos, contacts, etc., without syncing or deleting.
+• Transfer photos, videos, contacts without synchronization

-iPhone to PC
+Click iPhone to PC

 Transfer songs to PC

-PC to iPhone
+Click PC to iPhone

 Start Transfer Songs to New iPhone